30 Tips To Ease Blended Family Issues

 It's common for a woman or man that has children to marry someone that also has children.
 Whether their children are near the same age or not, there can be problems, including sibling rivalry, which may be especially prevalent if the children are close in age.
 In their desire to be together, parents sometimes overlook the fact that their children need time to adjust to their parents having someone new and special in their life.
 Kids may also feel like they have divided loyalties with their other parents.

 Parents also have challenges under these circumstances.
-Both spouses have to get used to parenting the other's children.
+Both spouses have to get used to parenting the other's children which can sometimes involve blending different parenting styles.
 All around, the adjustment requires large doses of support between married partners.

-Another situation that forms blended families is when a parent marries another person that has not yet had children.
+Another situation that forms blended families is when a parent marries a new partner that has not yet had children.
 It's challenging enough to adjust to married life.
 It's even more difficult to adjust to being an "instant-parent."
 The new spouse can easily end up overwhelmed and frustrated as the reality of childcare sets in.
 Kids may not be overjoyed in the beginning, either.
 Kids may rebel at a new parent imposing structure or discipline.

 Divorces and deaths can also lead to blended families.
 Either way, kids will need to go through a grieving process, which can be difficult to do when a new partner comes on the scene.

 Blended families' issues may also occur when parents with adult children marry each other.
 Adult children may not approve of the marriage or worry that their parent is being taken advantage of.
-The reality is that adult children don't have as much time or exposure to the new spouse, which can make it more difficult to bond and connect.
+The reality is that adult children don't have as much time or exposure to the new spouse, which can make it more difficult to bond and connect with the new blended family.

 Getty

 Marrying someone that has adult children may also put one or both spouses in the situation of being grandparents for the first time, and that can go over well or not so well.
 Older adults will likely have decided who will inherit their money, assets, and possessions.
-Marrying someone later in life may cause adult children to be concerned (often rightly) about losing their inheritance.
+Marrying someone later in life may cause adult children to be concerned (often rightly) about losing their inheritance to the new blended family members.

 Regardless of any blended families' issues that may be present, parents and children need to be patient with one another as their relationships grow and develop.
 Read along for 30 tips for managing issues with family blending.